-Section 2.
-Purpose
+Article I. Purpose

-- 1. The purpose of this ordinance is to protect the short-term and long-term quality and quantity of Groundwater, Spring Water, Surface Water, and its Recharge Areas, located wholly or partially within the Town of Denmark, and to ensure that any existing or proposed large-scale Groundwater Extraction is subjected to any required review and approval by the Town of Denmark.
-In addition, this ordinance will ensure: - 1.1.
-Sustainable and equitable access to Groundwater (as herein defined) resources and supplies. - 1.2.
-Protection of the general health, safety and welfare of all persons and property dependent upon Aquifers and Groundwater resources located in the Town. - 1.3.
-The establishment of a regulatory framework for overseeing Groundwater resources and managing existing and proposed Large-Scale Water Extraction activities, and for avoiding the interruption of supply or degradation in the quality of Groundwater resources; and Surface Water. - 1.4.
-The assurance that Large-Scale Water Extraction activities do not adversely impact or impair plant or wildlife communities or the viability of wetlands, meadow areas, or forested areas dependent on Groundwater resources. - 1.5.
-The protection of private and public property proximate to and within Large-Scale Water Extraction areas by regulating the structures, facilities, uses, and activities associated with Extraction; and, to prevent undue adverse impact to existing and proposed roadways and infrastructure due to Extraction, processing, loading or transport of Water resources. - 1.6.
-Acknowledgement of a changing global climate and its attendant impacts on the regional environment and Groundwater resources, including during periods of sustained Drought and/or extreme heat, and in consideration of potential seasonal decline in quantity and quality of Groundwater due to Discharge in excess of Recharge during such periods. - 1.7.
-Minimization, limitation, and required mitigation of and buffering of noise, vibration, dust, other Adverse Effects or pollution associated with Large-Scale Water Extraction activities; and, regulation of the equipment and vehicles used in processing, loading or transport of Water resources. - 1.8.
-Imposition of an impact fee(s) against any proposed Large-Scale Water Extraction subject to this ordinance to fund or recoup the cost of new, expanded, or replacement infrastructure facilities necessitated by and attributable, in whole or in part, to the

-Extraction or activities incidental to such Extraction.
+The purpose of this ordinance is to protect the short-term and long-term quality and quantity of groundwater and spring water surface water, and its recharge areas, located wholly or partially within the Town of Denmark, and to ensure that any existing or proposed large-scale groundwater extraction is subjected to any required review and approval by the Town of Denmark, the State of Maine, and the Federal Government.
+In addition, this ordinance will ensure:

+- 1. Sustainable and equitable access to Groundwater (as herein defined) resources and supplies - 2.
+Protection of the general health, safety and welfare of all persons and property dependent upon aquifers and Groundwater resources located in the Town;

+- 3. The establishment of a regulatory framework for overseeing Groundwater resources and managing existing and proposed Large-Scale Water Extraction activities, and for avoiding the interruption of supply or degradation in the quality of Groundwater resources; and surface water. - 4.
+The assurance that Large-Scale Water Extraction activities do not adversely impact or impair plant or wildlife communities or the viability of wetlands, meadow areas, or forested areas dependent on Groundwater resources; - 5.
+The protection of private and public property (proximate) to and within Large-Scale Water Extraction areas by regulating the structures, facilities, uses, and activities associated with extraction; and, to prevent undue adverse impact to existing and proposed roadways and infrastructure due to extraction, processing, loading or transport of water resources; - 6.
+Acknowledgement of a changing global climate and its attendant impacts on the regional environment and Groundwater resources, including during periods of sustained drought and/or extreme heat, and in consideration of potential seasonal decline in quantity and quality of Groundwater due to discharge in excess of recharge during such periods. - Minimization, limitation, and required mitigation of and buffering of noise, vibration, dust, other adverse effects or pollution associated with Large-Scale Water Extraction activities; and, regulation of the equipment and vehicles used in processing, loading or transport of Water resources; - 8.
+Imposition of an impact fee(s) against any proposed Large-Scale Water Extraction subject to this ordinance to fund or recoup the cost of new, expanded, or replacement infrastructure facilities necessitated by and attributable, in whole or in part, to the extraction or activities incidental to such extraction.